deardooley/laravel-socialiteprovider/README.md

 * Remove `Laravel\Socialite\SocialiteServiceProvider` from your `providers[]` array in `config\app.php` if you have added it already.

+If you are using Laravel < 5.6, you must manually add the Service provider.

 * Add `\SocialiteProviders\Manager\ServiceProvider::class` to your `providers[]` array in `config\app.php`.

 For example: